indimail/indimail-docker/README.md

   -p 8000:80 roundcube/roundcubemail
 ```

-It is better to use the official roundcubemail docker container as it is tested.
-The indimail-mta, indimail-mta and indimail-web images are tested for sending, receiving, reading emails, imap/pop3 login, etc using the script [testdocker](https://github.com/mbhangui/indimail-docker/blob/master/scripts/testdocker).
-The script test all important functions of a mail server, but does not have an exhaustive test of webmail functions apart from testing webmail login.
-The official image for roundcubemail will not have the iwebadmin, spamassasin plugins.
-So you will not be able to change the password or mark emails as spam using the official roundcubemail container image.
+The indimail-mta, indimail-mta and indimail-web images are tested for sending, receiving, reading emails, imap/pop3 login, roundcubemail login, iwebadmin login, etc using the script [testdocker](https://github.com/mbhangui/indimail-docker/blob/master/scripts/testdocker).
+The script test all important functions of IndiMail server.
+The indimail-web images gives you webmail using roundcubemail and mail/ezmlm mailing list administration using iwebadmin.

+You can also use the official roundcubemail docker container.
+The official image for roundcubemail however does not have the iwebadmin, spamassasin plugins.
+So you will not be able to change the password,  mark emails as spam using the official roundcubemail container image.
 However you can copy [roundcubemail/plugins](https://github.com/mbhangui/indimail-virtualdomains/tree/master/ircube-x/plugins) to <u>/usr/share/roundcubemail/plugins</u> directory of the container and make the plugins work.
-You will also need to install iwebadmin package if you decide to use the official roundcubemail docker image.
+You will also need to install iwebadmin package to get indimail web admin interface and ezmlm maililing list management interface.

 Another advice would be to avoid Redhat images.
 Use the Rockylinux, Almalinux images instead.
 Avoid the ubi8, ubi9 like plague.
 The ubi images are mostly unusable missing out on important language like R, tcl, tk.
+Due to unavailibility of pam-devel on ubi9, courier-imap build fails.
+So ubi9 container is without IMAP and POP3 access, which pretty much makes it the most useless image pressent in this repository.
 See how brazenly they have closed this [bugid](https://bugzilla.redhat.com/show_bug.cgi?id=1774783).
 With takeover by IBM, Redhat has been messing around with the GPL license.
 I have successfully managed to persuade few of my clients using Indimail to use Rockylinux and they had absolutely no issue switching from CentOS.

 ## Screenshots